Board of Directors

 - to ensure that the supervision of the accounting and financial matters, and any audits thereby, are properly organized.

-On April 12, 2018, the AGM elected seven Board members.
-The AGM re-elected Jari Paasikivi, Riitta Mynttinen, Pia Rudengren, Petteri Walldén and Harri Kerminen and elected Catherine Sahlgren and Heikki Westerlund as new members to the Board of Directors.
+On April 11, 2019, the AGM elected six Board members.
+The AGM re-elected Jari Paasikivi, Riitta Mynttinen, Petteri Walldén, Catherine Sahlgren and Heikki Westerlund and elected Lars Peter Lindfors as new member to the Board of Directors.
 Furthermore, Jari Paasikivi was re-elected as Chairman and Petteri Walldén as Vice Chairman.

 All of the Board members are independent of the company, and other members than Jari Paasikivi are also independent of major shareholders.
 Chairman of the Board, Jari Paasikivi, is the CEO of Oras Invest Oy, and hence he is not independent of the key shareholders, since Oras Invest Oy owns approximately 18 percent of Tikkurila Oyj’s shares.